tarlepp/symfony-flex-backend/docker/nginx/ssl/README.md

 * [tls.csr](tls.csr)
 * [tls.key](tls.key)

-And these are just for _local_ development environment and these should be used in _production_ environment.
+And these are just for _local_ development environment and these should **not** be used in _production_ environment.
 These certificates are valid until 2050, so I think that is long enough - and if not I'll update those certificates.

 Because application is running on `https` by default now, you will see